What is a Crypto Asset and How is it Taxed?

 A crypto asset and a cryptocurrency have the same definition from an accounting perspective.
 While most of us understand crypto to be a digital currency in its own right, cryptocurrencies are not considered money in most parts of the world, as it does not have legal tender.
 Instead, crypto is classified as property in most countries, and property is an ‘asset’ for tax purposes.

-Examples of crypto assets are Bitcoin and Ethereum.
+Examples of crypto assets include Bitcoin and Ethereum.

 Different types of crypto assets